 Dudley Knox Library contributes to learning, research and teaching, anytime and anywhere, through relevant and evolving collections, tools, services, and spaces designed for NPS patrons of today and tomorrow.
-The Library provides patrons in Monterey or at remote locations with: a portal to open-access and limited distribution (to SECRET) information; physical and virtual places for individual and group study, research and learning; and a tailored mix of traditional and progressive library services delivered by friendly, knowledgeable staff and supported by intuitive, seamless technology interfaces.
+The Library provides patrons in Monterey or at remote locations with: a portal to open-access and limited distribution (to SECRET) NPS-scholarly content and academic resources; a tailored mix of traditional and progressive library services delivered by friendly, knowledgeable staff and supported by intuitive, seamless technology interfaces; and physical and virtual places for individual and group study, research and learning.

 Off-campus remote access to licensed e-resources is available to authorized users 24 hours a day, 7 days a week.
 Patrons can also request materials from other libraries and many of these items are delivered to a website portal that is accessible 24/7.

 For more information, please visit http://library.nps.edu.

 The ITACS (Information Technology and Communication Services) organization incorporates all communication services, telephone support, and network support into the core computing functions that have been provided by the Naval Postgraduate School since 1953.
 Website: www.nps.edu/Technology.